Stock Advisor: #1 Recommended Advisory Service... the stats don't lie

 The goal of using an investment advisory services is to follow along with professionally-made recommendations... but more importantly to make money doing so.

-Here at LegendaryWallet.com we've reviewed numerous advisory services that have turned out to be [VERY] disappointing.
+Here at LegendaryWallet.com I've reviewed numerous advisory services that have turned out to be [VERY] disappointing.

 Motley Fool isn't just some run-of-the-mill service.
 New investment recommendations are provided each month by David & Tom Gardner, the co-founders of the company.